 For explicit AS-PATH forwarding we propose a new 32-bit field in the packet routing header called the external PathID or e-PathID.
 This field stores a hash of the sequence of ASNs along the desired explicit AS-PATH.
 ISPs may choose to only advertise a small set of multiple AS-PATHs to their selected neighbor AS'es.
 In a multi AS-PATH capable AS, only the entry ASBRs and exit ASBRs (i.e. only the EBGP routers) need to be upgraded and synchronized on the available multiple AS paths.
-The incoming ePathID hash is swapped with the outgoing AS-PATH suffix hash only at the exit AS border router.
-The forwarding from the entry ASBR to the exit ASBR uses the explicit exit mechanisms described above.
+The incoming ePathID hash is swapped with the outgoing AS-PATH suffix hash only at the exit ASBR uses the explicit exit mechanisms described above.
 Multiple paths between the entry and exit ASBRs are possible using the i-PathID mechanism described earlier for intra-domain routing.

-6. IMPLEMENTATION AND SIMULATION RESULTS
+VI.
+IMPLEMENTATION AND SIMULATION RESULTS

 In this section, we illustrate the working of the proposed framework.
-We have implemented the BANANAS framework schemes in the Linux kernel: we use MIT's Click Modular Router package [34] (data-plane) and GNU Zebra routing sofware version 0.92a [35] (control-plane).
-These implementations are tested on Utah's Emulab testbed [36] to emulate sizable topologies running real implementation code.
+We have implemented the BANANAS framework schemes in the Linux kernel: we use MIT's Click Modular Router package [35] (data-plane) and GNU Zebra routing sofware version 0.92a [36] (control-plane).
+These implementations are tested on Utah's Emulab testbed [37] to emulate sizable topologies running real implementation code.
 In particular, we test three cases: a) when an upgraded router keeps all available paths (as computed by the DFS-PU strategy), b) when upgraded nodes compute k-shortest paths, with heterogeneous values of k at different nodes, and c) the index-based scheme to illustrate architectural flexibility.

-We use SSFNet [37] for larger integrated BGP/OSPF simulations.
+We use SSFNet [38] for larger integrated BGP/OSPF simulations.
 These SSFNet simulations illustrate the framework in larger network topologies that integrate both OSPF and BGP BANANAS functionalities.
-Note that in this section, we have intentionally preferred simplicity in terms of topology/test-case choices.
+Note that in this section, we have intentionally preferred simplicity in terms of topology/testcase choices.
 We have performed a larger set of SSFNet simulations and Emulab runs in more complex scenarios, all of which support our assertions.
 These results will be reported in a detailed technical report.

-6.1 Linux Implementation Results
+A. Linux Implementation Results

-Figure 7 shows the topology of a simple validation experiment conducted on Utah's Emulab [36] testbed with the Linux Zebra version 0.92a of OSPF (i.e. control-plane) upgraded with our BANANAS building blocks.
-The forwarding plane was implemented in Linux using MIT's Click Modular Router package [34].
+Figure 9 shows the topology of a simple validation experiment conducted on Utah's Emulab [37] testbed with the Linux Zebra version 0.92a of OSPF (i.e. control-plane) upgraded with our BANANAS building blocks.
+The forwarding plane was implemented in Linux using MIT's Click Modular Router package [35].
 Note that this is a partially upgraded network: only nodes 1 and 2 (the dark colored nodes) are upgraded in this configuration.
-Figure 7 also indicates the IP addresses of various router interfaces and the link weights.
+Figure 9 also indicates the IP addresses of various router interfaces and the link weights.
 The router ID is statically defined to be the smallest interface IP address.